nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed assignment list.
 * The index **must be a positive integer** 1, 2, 3, …​

-### Marking assignments as undone : `undone`
+### Marking assignments as not done : `undone`

-Marks the specified assignment as undone.
+Marks the specified assignment as not done.

 Format: `undone INDEX`

 **Tip:**
-Assignments are marked as undone by default.
+Assignments are marked as not done by default.

-* Marks the assignment at the specified `INDEX` as undone.
+* Marks the assignment at the specified `INDEX` as not done.
 * The index refers to the index number shown in the displayed assignment list.
 * The index **must be a positive integer** 1, 2, 3, …​